The modern walk

-The modern walk of longest duration in The Cairngorms region was John Duff’s seven-day circumambulation of the boundaries of the Parish of Braemar, an area of 300 square miles, with 20 Munros.
+circumambulation of the boundaries of the Parish of Braemar, an area of

-With a hint of a smile John told me that he undertook the trip because an old keeper,
+With a hint of a smile John told me that he undertook the trip because an old keeper, Donald McDonald of Invercauld – known as Donald Bynack because his father was the keeper at Bynack Lodge – would tease him for his lack of detailed knowledge of the moors.

-Donald McDonald of Invercauld – known as Donald Bynack because his father was the keeper at Bynack Lodge would tease him for his lack of detailed knowledge of the moors.
+With a hint of a smile John told me that he undertook the trip because an old keeper, Donald McDonald of Invercauld – known as Donald Bynack because his father was the keeper at Bynack Lodge – would tease him for his lack of detailed knowledge of the moors.

-The walk was made widdershins – anti-clockwise – setting out from Crathieon a leaden Sunday afternoon’.
+The walk was made widdershins – anti-clockwise – setting out from Crathie ‘on a leaden Sunday afternoon’.
 He wrote a memoir for the Braemar Gathering book of 1970, upon which I based this word-map.

 the parish walk